Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 How We Tested the Best Camping Lanterns

 Outdoor lighting technology is always advancing.
-Not too many years ago the best you could buy were propane lanterns that, while a classic look, brought along with them some classic issues.
-Today, most all lanterns depend upon battery power for illumination, with improvements in lithium-polymer and lithium-ion batteries greatly extending burn times.
+Not too many years ago, the best you could buy were propane lanterns, which, while having a classic look, brought along some classic issues.
+Today, most lanterns depend upon battery power for illumination, with improvements in lithium-polymer and lithium-ion batteries greatly extending burn times.
 Light element tech has also taken off, with smart LEDs that can change temperature and even color being the standard.

 Our camping lantern testing begins when the day ends, and we’ve hit campsites across the country to test lights in all manner of settings and scenes.
 We busted out the large communal lanterns at front country campgrounds in Georgia and Utah, lighting up the night and getting a sense of total usable lit areas.

-Backpackable lanterns were weighed (gotta watch that base weight) and tucked into overnight packs on sections of the Pacific Crest Trail.
+Backpackable lanterns were weighed and tucked into overnight packs on sections of the Pacific Crest Trail.
 Gas lanterns were run clear out, and we burned through a not-small number of batteries and candles to get a better sense of operating times.

 BioLite AlpenGlow 500 Lantern Under Water